FgmBvB/ad-classroom-containers-poc/docs/future-work.md

 ## Scalability

+The proposed architecture is designed to distribute workloads across student workstations rather than concentrating them on the teacher workstation.

+As additional computers join the Kubernetes cluster as worker nodes, the available computing resources increase accordingly.
-The architecture was validated using a virtualized environment consisting of one teacher workstation and two student workstations.

-Future work should evaluate larger deployments involving complete classrooms in order to analyse:
+Although the Proof of Concept was validated using one teacher workstation and two student workstations, future work should validate the architecture in larger classroom environments in order to evaluate operational aspects such as:

+* Cluster management in larger deployments.
-* Resource distribution across additional worker nodes.
+* Network behavior with additional worker nodes.
-* Performance under higher workloads.
+* Resource scheduling under higher workloads.
-* Scheduling efficiency.
-* Resource utilization as additional computers join the cluster.

-The distributed nature of Kubernetes makes it possible to increase the available computing capacity by incorporating additional classroom workstations into the cluster.
+* Classroom administration at scale.

+The objective of these future evaluations is to validate the architecture under larger classroom conditions rather than to redesign its scalability model.

 ---